Key Industries That Benefit From Professional Translation Services

 Demand for financial translation is particularly high because:

-• Every figure must carry its precise meaning, no approximations
+• Every figure must carry its precise meaning, with no approximations

 • Unit and currency conversions must eliminate any ambiguity